Skip To Main Content

 college credit simultaneously.

  The Accuplacer allows for a student’s placement in a DE class (provided they pass with an eligible score).
-Test date are available in the spring PRIOR to
+Test dates are available in the spring PRIOR to registration for the next school year.
+If a student takes the Accuplacer test past those determined dates, then their placement in the class is not guaranteed.

 Students may also take the ACT or the SAT and submit qualifying scores to the Counseling office.
 Dual/Concurrent Enrollment coursework is eligible for credit if the courses are required to graduate from high school and the student has completed a CMC “Intent to Enroll Form”.